yanpitangui/dotnet-api-boilerplate/README.md

 If this template was useful for you, please give it a Star! :star:

 # About
-This boilerplate/template was developed by Yan Pitangui.
+This boilerplate/template was developed by Yan Pitangui under [MIT license](LICENSE).